-Title: A/506/1883 Administer the recruitment and selection process and selection process Level: 2 Credit Value: 3 GLH: 25 Learning Outcomes Assessment Criteria The learner will: The learner can: Understand the recruitment and selection process 1.1 Explain the different administrative requirements of internal and external recruitment 1.2 Describe the uses of a job description and a person specification 1.3 Explain the administrative requirements of different methods of selection 1.4 Explain the requirements of different pre-employment checks to be carried out 1.5 Explain what information needs to be communicated to successful and unsuccessful applicants at each stage of the recruitment and selection process 1.6 Explain the requirements of confidentiality, data protection and system security Be able to administer the recruitment process Check that the job or role details are correct and are in accordance with the brief Place job advertisements in the agreed media in accordance with the timescales 2.3 Record applicant responses within the timescale 2.4 Provide requested information to applicants in accordance with organisational policies and procedures 2.5 Adhere to organisational policies and procedures, legal and ethical requirements Be able to administer the selection process 3.1 Invite shortlisted applicants to participate in the selection process in accordance with organisational procedures 3.2 Co-ordinate selection arrangements in accordance with the brief 3.3 Carry out agreed pre-employment checks within the agreed timescale 3.4 Inform applicants of the outcome of their application in accordance with organisational policies and procedures 3.5 Keep selection records up-to-date Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to administer the recruitment and selection process.
-Upon completion of this unit, learners will be able to administer the recruitment and selection process.
-Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: BAB152 Administer the recruitment and selection process Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)
+Title: A/506/1883 Administer the recruitmentand selection process Level: 2 Credit Value: 3 GLH: 25 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the recruitment and selection process 1.1 Explain the different administrative requirements of internal and external recruitment 1.2 Describe the uses of a job descriptionand a person specification 1.3 Explain the administrative requirements of different methods of selection 1.4 Explain the requirements of different preemployment checks to be carried out 1.5 Explain what information needs to be communicated to successful and unsuccessful applicants at each stage of the recruitment and selection process 1.6 Explain the requirements of confidentiality, data protection and system security Be able to administer the recruitment process 2.1 Check that the job or role details are correct and are in accordance with the brief 2.2 Place job advertisements in the agreed media in accordance with thetimescales 2.3 Record applicant responses withinthe timescale 2.4 Provide requested information to applicants in accordance with organisational policies and procedures 2.5 Adhere to organisational policies and procedures, legal and ethical requirements 3.
+Be able to administer the selection process Additional information about this unit 3.1 Invite shortlisted applicants to participate in the selection process in accordance with organisational procedures 3.2 Co-ordinate selection arrangementsin accordance with the brief 3.3 Carry out agreed pre-employment checks within the agreed timescale 3.4 Inform applicants of the outcome of their application in accordance with organisational policies and procedures 3.5 Keep selection records up-to-date N/A Unit aim (s) This unit aims to develop the knowledge and skills required to administer the recruitment and selection process.
+Uponcompletion of this unit, learners will be able to administer the recruitment and selection process.
+Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: BAB152 Administer the recruitment and selection process Assessment requirements specified bya sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)

-Title: R/506/1887 Administer parking dispensations Level: 2 Credit Value: 3 GLH: 25 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the administration of parking dispensations 1.1 Explain the scope and limits of their own responsibilities and authority in issuing parking dispensations 1.2 Describe the legal and regulatory requirements relating to parking dispensations 1.3 Describe the parking dispensation eligibility criteria and checks 1.4 Describe organisational security and anti-fraud policies, procedures and processes 1.5 Describe the features of software to manage the issues of permits, season tickets, suspensions, dispensations or waivers and blue badges 1.6 Explain where to go for help when dealing with parking dispensations Be able to process applications for parking dispensations 2.1 Advise customers of the eligibility criteria for parking dispensations 2.2 Determine whether customers are eligible by matching the case to the criteria 2.3 Clarify any areas of doubt or confusion with customers 2.4 Carry out relevant checks in accordance with organisational procedures and legislative procedures 2.5 Record the reasons for the decision as to whether or not to grant parking dispensations 2.6 Maintain the requirements of confidentiality and data protection
+Title: R/506/1887 Administer parking dispensations Level: 2 Credit Value: 3 GLH: 25 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the administration of parking dispensations 1.1 Explain the scope and limits of theirown responsibilities and authority in issuing parking dispensations 1.2 Describe the legal and regulatory requirements relating to parking dispensations 1.3 Describe the parking dispensation eligibility criteria and checks 1.4 Describe organisational security and anti-fraud policies, procedures and processes 1.5 Describe the features of software to manage the issues of permits, season tickets, suspensions, dispensations or waivers and blue badges 1.6 Explain where to go for help when dealing with parking dispensations Be able to process applications for parking dispensations 2.1 Advise customers of the eligibility criteria for parking dispensations 2.2 Determine whether customers are eligible by matching the case to the criteria 2.3 Clarify any areas of doubt or confusion with customers 2.4 Carry out relevant checks in accordance with organisational procedures and legislative procedures 2.5 Record the reasons for the decision asto whether or not to grant parking dispensations 2.6 Maintain the requirements of confidentiality and data protection